 Current Treatment Trials – Now open for recruitment

-Welcome to the Beating the Blues before Birth (BBB) study.
+Welcome to the Beating the Blues before Birth (BBB) study for depression in pregnancy.

 You have taken a positive step towards improving your mood and managing the demands of pregnancy.

-By joining this study you will be offered either cognitive behavioural therapy for depression during pregnancy or an assessment with advice about enhanced standard care.
+By joining this study you will be offered either cognitive behavioural therapy for depression (delivered via telehealth) during pregnancy or an assessment with advice about enhanced standard care.

-BBB was developed by the Parent-Infant Research Institute.
+BBB program has been developed by the Parent-Infant Research Institute as a treatment for depression in pregnancy.
 This program is based on PIRI’s evaluated treatment for Postnatal Depression and includes features from other PIRI programs.
-Our recent studies show the effectiveness of BBB in reducing depression and anxiety during pregnancy and improving child developmental outcomes.
+Our recent studies show the effectiveness of BBB in reducing depression and anxiety during pregnancy and in improving child developmental outcomes.

-As part of the study you will receive an assessment with a psychologist, and be randomly allocated to one of the following depression treatments:
+As part of this depression in pregnancy study you will receive an assessment with a psychologist, and be randomly allocated to one of the following depression treatments:

-- BBB program (eight free-of-charge sessions of individual cognitive behavioural therapy, including one couple’s session)
+- BBB program (eight free-of-charge sessions of individual cognitive behavioural therapy, including one couple session)

 - Enhanced Standard Care (linkage with your healthcare professional who can provide you with support and treatment).